JackErick55/NU_ROS2_Spring_2025/README1.md

 By the end of this class, students will:

-- Understand the three main ROS 2 communication interfaces: **Topics, Services, and Actions**.
+- Have a basic understanding of the three main ROS 2 communication interfaces: **Topics, Services, and Actions**.
 - Learn when and why each type is used.
 - Demonstrate basic ROS 2 communication using pre-built demo nodes.
 - Visualize ROS 2 message flow using `rqt_graph`.